libp2p/js-libp2p/doc/METRICS.md

 * Global stats tracking doesn't account for any per peer cleanup.
 (If we haven't talked with a peer in days or weeks, should we keep that info?
 There are memory implications in doing so.)
   * The current implementation uses an LRU cache of 50 old peers.
 So we will only retain the 50 most recently disconnected peers.
 * Total bandwidth - cumulative protocol bandwidth = crypto negotiation + cumulative multiselect negotiation
-* Stats to this point has been a push based system, it should be moved to poll.
-This would help avoid unnecessary events and allow users to better customize their metrics collection.
 * RemotePeer can't be reliably determined until crypto has been completed.
 * Metrics tracking per connection would provide better visibility into multiple connections to a single peer.
 Is this needed?
 Ideally we should be converging to a single connection.
 Converge on lowest hash?